Full reference guide for TBL (Tele Bot Lang)

 // key is available now in /start and accessible with options.key

-The Bot.read() method lets you read the raw code of another command as a string.
+The Bot.read() method returns only the raw source code of a command as a plain string.

-It does not return any metadata like answer, keyboard, or need_reply.
+It does not include metadata such as answer, keyboard, or need_reply.

 // Read the raw code of a command